xplosionmind/ournet/ournet/invite.md

 ## 🪙 Retribution

-Even though preparing every activity requires quite some time and a bit of expenses, Tommi is super happy to host the workshop completely **for free**.
-If the entity inviting him is a for-profit, though, he asks to be paid for his work.
+Even though preparing every activity requires quite some time and a bit of expenses, Tommi usually hosts the worshop **for free**.
+Still, it would be immensely meaningful for him if his work could be valued with some sort of retribution, especially if the hosting entity is a for-profit.

 Details to be discussed via email, and evaluated case-by-case.